- Parents Home

 There's no guaranteed way to avoid the flu.
 But getting the flu vaccine every year can help.
 Everyone 6 months of age and older should get it each year.
-It's even more important during the 2020-2021 flu season as the coronavirus pandemic continues because:

 If your child is sick, has a fever, or is wheezing, talk to your doctor to see if you need to reschedule the flu vaccine.

 To make spreading the flu less likely, everyone in your family should::

 - Wash hands well and often with soap, especially after using the bathroom, after coughing or sneezing, and before eating or preparing food